twrutherford81/twrutherford81.github.io/course-outcomes.md

 - Does the student demonstrate the ability to provide contextual, in-code comments that result in easily readable and understandable code?
 - Does the student demonstrate the ability to support decision making for software design stakeholders?
 - Does the student demonstrate the ability to discuss experiences and best practices working in collaborative environments?

+- I demonstated the ability to use interaction to create a code review video outline issues with an existing artifact and planned enhancements.
+The review was presented in a manner suitable for a team environment.
+- I demonstrated the ability to create easily readable code with the use on contextual and in-line comments.
+- I demonstrated the ability to support decision making for software design stakeholders by enhancing and aritifact to include a user interface.
+Addionally, the project is tracked using git and stored in GitHub with a detailed README file for easy code review and use.

 ## Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts
 - Does the student demonstrate the ability to communicate a code review effectively through collaborative environments?